Journal submission guidelines

 - Begin to request pictures and permissions as early as possible.

-- As Journal of Art Historiography is an open access scholarly journal try to negotiate a fee waiver or reduced fee for illustrations and reproduction costs.
+- As Journal of Art Historiography is a non-profit open access scholarly journal try to negotiate a fee waiver or reduced fee for illustrations and reproduction costs.

 - When your article or review has been published insert a link to it in your institutional profile.
 If you do not have this facility you should consider creating a profile in academia.edu and inserting a link there as it has a growing audience for art historiography.
 Academic institutions and research bodies are increasingly stressing the importance of ‘impact’ and hits on the Journal are measurable.